 The kitchen now boasts a custom wood island countertop and vintage-inspired appliances, which Tiffany chose for their old-school style.
 The room reflects its 1800s origins with vintage filing cart bins for extra storage, the original farmhouse kitchen door and period-appropriate slate floors.

 Another room overhaul, and one of Tiffany’s favorites, was renovating the old adjoining smokehouse into a laundry room and bathroom.
-She and Ryan gutted the space and designed plumbing and electric for the modern appliances.
-But even with limited square footage, Tiffany paid tribute to the historic Pennsylvania farmhouse’s colonial days with brick floors, faux ceiling beams, a trough sink and wallpaper reminiscent of the time period.
+She and Ryan gutted the space and designed plumbing and electricity for the modern appliances.
+But even with limited square footage, Tiffany paid tribute to the historic Pennsylvania farmhouse's colonial days with brick floors, faux ceiling beams, a trough sink and wallpaper reminiscent of the time period.